 Tuvalu Passport Ranking

-The Tuvaluan passport currently ranks on the 42nd place according to the Guide Passport Ranking Index.
-It provides visa-free access to 127 countries.
+The Tuvaluan passport is currently ranked 45th place on the Guide Consultants Passport Ranking Index.
+It provides visa-free access to 125 countries.
 This grants it an overall good mobility score.
 Tuvaluan passport holders have visa-free access and visas on arrival to countries such as Singapore, the United Kingdom, Taiwan and the entire European Union.
-However, Tuvaluan citizens require a visa to enter about 99 destinations.
+However, Tuvaluan citizens require a visa to enter about 104 destinations.
 This requires some more extensive travel preparation.
 Visa applicants need to present documents such as proof of funds and return flight ticket.
 Some countries where a visa is required are Japan, Brazil, China, Australia and the United Arab Emirates.

 The Tuvalu Islands consist of nine coral atolls and can be divided into three islands and six atolls.
 The most important island is the Funafuti.
 The island nation is located in Oceania in the South Pacific Ocean with a surface area of 26 square kilometers.
 This makes it one of the smallest countries in the world.
 Tuvaluan geography and terrain are dominated by low lying coral atolls and extensive reefs.
 Its climate is tropical, moderated by trade winds and the western gales.

 The culture is dominated by the Tuvaluan mythology.
 The highest percentage religion in the country is Protestantism.
 The official languages are Tuvaluan and English.
 The Tuvaluan legal system is based on the English common law and local customary law.
 The government form is a parliamentary democracy under a constitutional monarchy.
-The chief of state is Queen Elizabeth II and the head of government is the elected Prime Minister Kausea Natano.
+The chief of state is King Charles III and the head of government is the elected Prime Minister Kausea Natano.

 The Tuvaluan islands have a minor tourism industry.
 Although it has a variety of beautiful untouched natural reserves, reefs and beaches.
 It is known for its vast beaches, World War II sites, fishing, surfing and diving.
 It has no UNESCO world heritage sites.
 Some of the major destinations include Funafuti, the Marine Conservation Park, Nanumanga, WWII sites and the stamp museum.
 The island nation has a total of approximately 1,600 tourists visiting every year with the majority originating from neighboring islands and Australia.